July 1 to 10

 Optional Tour Choices:

-$250 Single Supplement (for solo travelers who wish to enjoy a private bedroom and bathroom while in Las Vegas)
+$250 Single Supplement (for solo travelers who wish to enjoy a private bedroom and bathroom rather than a shared suite while in Las Vegas)

 $150 Studio Upgrade for a couple while in Las Vegas